1. Home

 9/10

-Hot hatches mix the everyday practicality of a family hatchback with the performance of a sports car and the Ford Fiesta ST is one of the best examples there is.
+Hot hatches mix the everyday practicality of a family hatchback with the performance of a sports car, and the Ford Fiesta ST is one of the best examples there is.
+It's no longer on sale as a brand new car, but it's definitely worth seeking one out on the used car market by delving into our listings.

-Its 200PS 1.5-litre three-cylinder petrol engine delivers serious punch in combination with an exhaust note that has more crackles and pops than a giant’s bowl of Rice Krispies.
+The ST's 200PS 1.5-litre three-cylinder petrol engine delivers serious punch, in combination with an exhaust note that has more crackles and pops than a bathtub full of milky Rice Krispies.
 The Fiesta’s steering is pin-sharp and body control is excellent.
 Go for the optional Performance Pack and you also get a limited-slip differential that lets the ST power out of corners like the front tyres have sprouted claws.

-When it’s all said and done, though, this is still a Fiesta.
+When all is said and done, though, this is still a Fiesta.
 So it’s relatively frugal on fuel, has space for four adults and a boot that’ll swallow a couple of suitcases.

 5. Toyota GR Yaris